MachinisteWeb/node-atlas/README.en.md

 ### Share directories ###

 It is possible to share more than only the `assetsRelativePath` public directory.
-You could for exemple share views or models with to the client-side.
+You could for example share views or models with to the client-side.
 We call them statics files.

 We see the following example: